Dispersive readout of Majorana qubits: Readout times and fidelities

 The qubit-state-dependent phase shift that arises during dispersive coupling allows for readout of the qubit by probing the resonator at its resonant frequency.
 The size of the dispersive shift $\chi$ directly determines the rate at which this phase shift can be resolved to a given fidelity.
 We quantify this effect with the signal-to-noise ratio (SNR) for a heterodyne measurement of the resonator output field.
 To simplify the treatment, we consider an idealized situation with unit efficiency measurement and no additional noise or decoherence, such that the qubit-dependent response of the resonator is Gaussian.
 In this case an analytical form for the SNR can be found~\cite{didier2015fast, blais2020circuit}:

-where $|\epsilon|$ is the amplitude of the resonator drive and $\tau$ is the measurement time.
+Here $|\epsilon|$ is the amplitude of the resonator drive and $\tau$ is the measurement time.
 The SNR will in general depend on the resonator damping rate $\kappa$, and we have set $\kappa=2\chi$ to give the optimal SNR at long integration times~\cite{blais2020circuit,didier2015fast}.
-The measurement fidelity can be related to the SNR through